chinhonnang0000/intermod/README.md

 Current bugs
 - More to be found and fixed.

-No futhers content will be added because the mod is too big for the in-game editor to process properly
+No futhers content fromm other mods will be added because the mod is too big for the in-game editor to process properly